AlonsoLobato/CS50_finalProject/README.md

 ### Technologies used to built this webapp:
 1. Python as general programming language
-2. Flask as web server framework
+2. Flask as Python framework for web applications backend
-3. SQLite as database
+3. SQLite as relational database
-3. HTML and CSS for frontend user interface
+3. HTML and CSS as markup languages for structure and design of user interface
-5. Javascript as front end language
+5. Javascript as frontend language

 This project is the Hardvar's CS50 course final project.